Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 Clean, mobile-responsive, built for confidence.

-The redesigned BCL staking dApp emphasises readability, transparency, and confidence — for both new and experienced token holders.
+The BCL staking dApp emphasises readability, transparency, and confidence — with real-time on-chain reward accrual and clear balance separation between wallet, staked, and pending rewards.

 Mobile Experience

-Designed for accessibility — users connect, swap, and stake directly from their mobile devices with total security.
+Designed for full mobile accessibility — users connect, stake, and claim rewards directly from their phones with complete transaction clarity.

 Mobile Connect Flow